ngljcb/px-selfie/README.md

 npm install
 ```

-Build the project by executing:
+Build the project:
 ```bash
 ng build
 ```

-Run the program:
+Run the Angular dev server:
 ```bash
 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.
+By default, the frontend runs at: http://localhost:4200.
+The app will automatically reload whenever you modify the source files.

 ##